sveinpg/build-your-own-react/README.md

 </script>
 ```

-[Handling events in React](https://reactjs.org/docs/handling-events.html) is simular to the second way of adding an event listener – by passing a HTML attribute.
+[Handling events in React](https://reactjs.org/docs/handling-events.html) is similar to the second way of adding an event listener – by passing a HTML attribute.
 However, there are some syntactic differences:

 -   React events are named using camelCase, rather than lowercase.
 -   With JSX you pass a function as the event handler, rather than a string.